 52 cards deck basically consist of 4 suits: hearts, diamonds, spades and clubs.
 Each suit further contains 13 cards: 10 ace cards (A to 10) and 3 picture cards: Jack, Queen, and King.
 Two suits (hearts and diamonds) in red color and another two (spades and clubs) in black.

-As you stroll up to the poker table at a fancy Las Vegas casino, your mind is probably on a hundred different things – the flashing lights, the slot machines, the beautiful people in the crowd, potential celebrities all around.
+When you stroll to the poker table at a fancy Las Vegas casino, you probably think of a hundred different things – the flashing lights, the slot machines, the beautiful people in the crowd, potential celebrities all around.

 By the time your brain wraps its head around all the questions you find on those five playing cards in your hand, the whole table is waiting for you to bet or call.

-A Brief History of Playing Cards
+A Brief History of the Card Game

-However, there is an earlier recorded history of playing cards that dates back nearly two centuries further – to China and the Far East, but most suspect it to be an Arab-based game.
-Arabic countries were the capitals of knowledge and human advancement for centuries, and many things that we take for granted originated in the area now known as the Middle East and North Africa.
+However, there is an earlier recorded history of card playing that goes back almost two centuries – to China and the Far East, but most suspect that it is an Arab game.
+Arab countries have been the capitals of knowledge and human progress for centuries, and many things we take for granted have their origins in what is now known as the Middle East and North Africa.

 The Imagery of Playing Cards

 Playing cards were bawdy, socially critical, informative, and even considered “fine art” at different points in their history.
-In a sense, playing cards have always reflected the cultures they came from, which also explains the origin of the suits, as well as the face cards!
+In a way, playing cards have always reflected the cultures they came from, which also explains the origin of the suits, as well as the face cards!

 How Suits Came to Be

-For example, playing cards were very popular for soldiers, as they were easy to carry and enabled universal rules for gambling.
-When those first Europeans came in contact with playing cards, they also had 4 suits – Chalice, Sword, Money and Baton.
+For example, playing cards were very popular with soldiers because they were easy to carry and allowed universal rules for gambling.
+When these first Europeans came into contact with playing cards, they also had four suits – Chalice, Sword, Money and Baton.

-While these basic elements are typically the same in modern playing cards, there are thousands of exceptions.
-Swiss, Italian, German and Spanish decks come in various sizes to enable different types of games, and over the centuries, hundreds of different suits, face card variations (gender issues meant no queens in the past) and sizes have been made.
+Although these basic elements are typically the same in modern playing cards, there are thousands of exceptions.
+Swiss, Italian, German and Spanish card games come in different sizes to allow for different play styles, and over the centuries, hundreds of different suits, face card variations (gender issues meant no queens in the past) and sizes have been made.